Rational Homotopy Type of Complements of Submanifold Arrangements: Introduction

+Consider an arrangement of affine subspaces in $\mb{C}^n$.
+Let $(L,\leq)$ be the corresponding intersection poset and $U=\mb{C}^n-\bigcup\limits_{x>0}L_x$ be the complement.
+In Theorem \ref{thrm:model_subspaces} we describe a model for the rational homotopy type of $U$.
+The result generalize Yuzvinsky's \emph{relative atomistic} model for linear subspaces complements \cite{YuzAtomic} to the affine case.

+Assume now that $(L,\leq)$ is a locally geometric lattice.
+This is equivalent to requiring that for all $p\in \mb{C}^n$ the lattice of subspaces $\{x\in L\mid L_x\ni p\}\subset L$ is geometric.
+This condition is satisfied for example in case of \emph{$C$-equal codimension arrangement} , i.e. $C=\codim(Z_i/\mb{C}^n)$ and $\codim(L_x/\mb{C}^n)$ is divisible by $C$ for all $i,x$.
+For instance $C=1$ corresponds to an arrangement of hyperplanes.
+Using the model for $U$ we will show that \begin{thrm}[Theorem \ref{thrm:model_subspaces}] The complement $U$ is formal. \end{thrm}

+\begin{rmrk} Note that an arrangement given by affine hyperplanes $\{f_i=0\}$ is always locally geometric; In this case the quasi-isomorphism $H^*(U;\mb{C})$ and $A^*_{\PL}(U;\mb{C})$ is induced by the inclusion of subalgebra generated by 1-forms $df_i/f_i$.
+More generally, the case of $C$-equal codimension arrangement was covered in \cite{CH20} by applying principle ``purity implies formality'' (see also \cite{DupontArrangements}), by noting that in this case the MHS $H^n(U)\ne 0$ is pure of weight $\frac{2Cn}{2C-1}\in \mb{Z}$ (see also \ref{rmrk:purity}). \end{rmrk}

-The next theorem generalizes the Kriz-Totaro model (see \cite{K}) for the rational homotopy type of the configuration space of $n$-tuples of points on a smooth compact algebraic variety $M$.
+The next theorem generalizes the Kriz-Totaro model \cite{K},\cite{Totaro} which describes a model of the rational homotopy type of the configuration space $F(M,n)$ of $n$-tuples of points on a smooth compact algebraic variety $M$.
 Namely, for any finite unoriented graph $G$ one can consider the \emph{chromatic configuration space} $F(M,G)$ of points $x_i\in M$ labeled by vertices $i\in V(G)$ with the condition $x_i\neq x_j$ for each edge $\{ij\}\in E(G)$.
 Let $\Delta_{ab}\subset M^n$ be the diagonal $x_a=x_b$ and $[\Delta_{ab}]\in H^{2\dim M}(M^n)$ the corresponding cohomology class. \begin{rmrk} The word ``chromatic'' is justified by the fact that $\chi(F(M,G))=p_G(\chi(M))$, where $p_G$ is the chromatic polynomial of $G$ and $\chi$ is any motivic measure on the Grothendieck ring of varieties. \end{rmrk} \begin{thrm}[Theorem \ref{thrm:kriz_model}] The rational homotopy type of $F(M,G)$ has a model equal to the cdga over $H^*(M^{V(G)})$ given by the quotient

 where $\langle \tilde{\Delta}_{ab}\rangle$ is the $\mathbb{Q}$-vector space spanned by generators $\tilde{\Delta}_{ab}$ of degree $2\dim_{\mb{C}} M-1$ for all \emph{ordered} pairs $(a,b)\in E(G)$, and $\mc{J}$ is the ideal generated by the following relations \begin{enumerate} \item $\tilde{\Delta}_{ab}=\tilde{\Delta}_{ba}$;